ejbertrand/invoicing-recommender/README.md

 This is a Full-Stack Python developed web application made on Flask.

-It combines Javascript, HTML + CSS (Bootstrap), and Python codes to make a basic system for transactions registering of any kind.
+It is built on top of Python (Flask + Jinja), using Javascript as API and HTML/CSS (Bootstrap) code.

+The purpose is to build aa basic system for registering transactions and generating an invoice for them, printable in PDF and physical printers as well.
-We can Configure different Payment Types, differnte Products, generate transactions and view the History of transactions.
+We can register different payment types, products and sub-categories (using Adjacency-Lists on a SQL database which was not included here for security reasons), creating transactions and view the history of made transactions.

-The project is still on development and will include:
+The project is still under development and is expected to include:
-- PDF generation of the invoice and printing
+- Invoice generation and printing on PDF format and physical printers as well.
-- Recommender module based on Machine Learning algorithms
+- Recommender module (based on Machine Learning algorithms)
-- Security configurations
 - Authentication/authorization of modules based on role

+In the future, several robustness and security tests are going to be executed, as well as refactoring of the code.
+In the meantine, the important thing is to have an MPV :).